 - For best results, use quality olive oil and prioritize fresh, dried white beans over canned ones.

-- If you’re concerned about the sharpness of onions, I recommend massaging sumac into them before adding them to the salad.
+- If you’re concerned about the sharpness of onions, I recommend massaging sumac into them before using them in the salad.